fuyinghuang/wdi-project-three-aldojo/README.md

 ### Featured Piece of Code no.1
-This is how we use external API to get all the country data, and use the country alpha3Code as the url of each individal country.
-When sending a request for a country, if the country it's in our database, will go stright to the country Show page, if not, will diresct to country New page to create a new page.
+This is how we used external API to get all the country data, and used the country alpha3Code as the url of each individal country.
+When sending a request for a country, if the country it's in our database, will go straight to the country Show page, if not, will direct to country New page to create a new page.
 From src/controllers/countries/indexCtrl.js and src/controllers/countries/showCtrl.js
 ```
 function indexCtrl($state, $scope, $http) {